Are solar panels in Florida worth it? Your expert savings guide for 2022

 Combine the reduced cost of solar panels with generous federal incentives, favorable utility programs, and Florida’s Property Assessed Clean Energy (PACE) financing, and going solar in Florida is a better deal than ever before.

-The average cost of solar panels in Florida is $2.61 per watt as of April 2021.
-This puts a typical 6 kW solar system at $15,660 before claiming any incentives.
+The average cost of solar panels in Florida is $2.58 per watt as of March 2022.
+This puts a typical 6 kW solar system at $15,660 before claiming any incentives, and at $11,442 after claiming the 26% solar tax credit.

 While that’s a lot of money, you will actually end up paying a lot less once all incentives are factored in.